sav-che/TL-2/Authors/Furtado, Caetano (Cajetano) Xavier dos Remedios {std. Furtado}.md

-> [!cite] BHL link: this entry starts at [page 81](https://www.biodiversitylibrary.org/item/103832#page/93/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 81](https://www.biodiversitylibrary.org/page/33258559) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Furtado, Caetano \[Cajetano\] Xavier dos Remedios (1897-1980), Indian botanist, born 14 Oct 1897 in Merces, Goa, studied agriculture at the Agricultural College in Poona, B.Sc.
 1921, worked in Burma (now Myanmar) for a short time as asst. botanist, joined the Singapore Botanic Garden in 1923 as field asst., later as botanist, Dr. Sci.
-1940 Univ. of Bombay, retired 1952 but rehired until 1960, specialist in palms, Araceae and nomenclature, died 13 Jun 1980 in Singapore. (*Furtado*).
+1940 Univ. of Bombay, retired 1952 but rehired until 1960, specialist in palms, Araceae and nomenclature, died 13 Jun 1980 in Singapore.
+**Abbreviated name**: *Furtado*

 #### Herbarium and types